kimlimjustin/xplorer/docs/community/Contributing.md

 How to Contribute to an Open Source Project on GitHub

-We have a list of [beginner-friendly issues](https://github.com/kimlimjustin/xplorer/labels/good%20first%20issue) to help you get your feet wet in the DXplorer codebase and familiar with our contribution process.
+We have a list of [beginner-friendly issues](https://github.com/kimlimjustin/xplorer/labels/good%20first%20issue) to help you get your feet wet in the Xplorer codebase and familiar with our contribution process.
 This is a great place to get started.

 ### Proposing a change